 - Based on these scenarios, which areas are highly vulnerable to climate change and to what magnitude?

-The results of this work support the development of national-level policies on climate change adaptation and contribute to the regional body of knowledge.
-Importantly, it also helps develop sustained capacity within Belizean institutions to iteratively assess climate change impacts, as new data becomes available.
+The results of this work supported the development of national-level policies on climate change adaptation and contribute to the regional body of knowledge.
+Importantly, it also helped to develop sustained capacity within Belizean institutions to iteratively assess climate change impacts, as new data becomes available.